wpdevup/ai-wordpress/README.md

 ## Other

+* [WordPress AI Experiments](https://github.com/WordPress/ai) - AI experiments for WordPress.
+Modular framework for testing AI capabilities.
 * [WordPress mcp-adapter](https://github.com/WordPress/mcp-adapter) - An MCP adapter that bridges the Abilities API to the Model Context Protocol, enabling MCP clients to discover and invoke WordPress plugin, theme, and core abilities programmatically.
+* [WordPress AI Client](https://github.com/wordpress/wp-ai-client) - An AI client and API for WordPress to communicate with any generative AI models of various capabilities using a uniform API.
+* [Abilities API](https://github.com/WordPress/abilities-api) - Provide a common way for WordPress core, plugins, and themes to describe what they can do ("abilities") in a machine‑readable, human‑friendly form.
 * [ChatGPT Generated Articles to WordPress](https://github.com/TrippingLettuce/ChatGPT-Generated-Articles-to-WordPress) - AI generated WordPress articles, with images
 * [AI-Powered WordPress Article Generator](https://github.com/Klouqz/AI-Powered-WordPress-Article-Generator) - Unleash the power of AI in content creation with this AI-powered WordPress Article Generator.
 * [OpenAI News Generator](https://github.com/Fredyy90/OpenAI-News-Generator) - simple python script to generate news article from headlines of a source rss feed and publish them to wordpress